jpype-project/jpype/doc/userguide.rst

 - Inner classes in Java natively use $ to separate the outer class from the inner class.
 For example, inner class Foo defined inside class Bar is called Bar.Foo in Java, but its real native name is Bar$Foo.
-- Because of this name mangling, you cannot use the standard package access method to get them.
-Use the method __getclass__ in JPackage to load them.
+- Inner classes appear as member of the containing class.
+Thus to access them simply import the outer class and call them as members.
 - Non-static inner classes cannot be instantiated from Python code.
   Instances received from Java code that can be used without problem.